 Nonprofit credit counselors offer the public free, or very cheap, financial advice.
 They help borrowers improve their money management skills and avoid bankruptcy while dealing with their debt by setting up a debt management plan.

 They can also offer advice on approaching negotiations with lenders.
 However, they may not be able to negotiate on the borrower’s behalf — payday lenders often refuse to work with credit counselors.

 Also, borrowers should watch out for scams.
 Like payday lenders, credit counseling scammers prey on the financially vulnerable.

-Work With a Debt Consolidation Lender
+Take Out a Debt Consolidation Loan

 Borrowers can use debt consolidation loans to pay off high-interest debt and simplify their payments.

 Trading debt for debt isn’t ideal, but a debt consolidation loan can help break free of the cycle of payday loan rollovers.